cloudemprise/cfn-ovpn-cli/README.md

 1. Client/Server Authentication.
 This ensures that the server and clients are indeed communicating with authorized known entities and not some spoofed fake user/host.

 2. A method of hashing each data packet within the system is also established.
-By authenticating each data packet, the system avoids wasting cpu cycles on decrypting packets that do not meet the authentication rules.
+By authenticating each data packet, the system avoids wasting CPU cycles on decrypting packets that do not meet the authentication rules.
 Thus preventing many types of attack vectors.

 A system that uses key-based authentication requires a Public Key Infrastructure (PKI).
 Simply put, a PKI consists of the following: